 The morning is still, a silence broken by the flutter of wings as birds wheel around the minaret of our neighborhood mosque.
 A gentle breeze stirs the leaves of the lemon tree on the terrace.
 A cock crows.
 No motorcycles zipping along the avenue just outside the medina, no lively chatter wafting from businesses in the nearby souk.
 Ramadan mornings in Fez, Morocco, are preternaturally quiet, enveloping us in meditative silence.
 The bustle we are accustomed to outside our doors will return in the afternoon, though, as vendors open up for the day’s shortened business hour.
 Shopping in the last week of Ramadan, with most cafes and restaurants closed, is a time for last-minute Iftar purchases.
 It is also a time to prepare for Eid El Fitr, three days of prayer and feasting before life in Morocco returns to the everyday.

+During Ramadan, after a morning of closed shop doors and empty souks, shoppers turn out in force for a few short hours each afternoon.
 They must make their purchases in good time to be home when the cannon fires and it’s time to break the fast.
-It’s not all fruits, veggies and meats, though.
+It’s not all fruits, veggies, and meats, though.
 For the past several weeks, enormous quantities of packaged smoothies and other sweetened drinks have also been available from the kiosks that dot the souks.

 After the Tetra-Pak heaps are gone and the freezers in the souk turned on again, it will be a treat to stop by a kiosk for a Magnum (double caramel, please).
-It’s still summer, after all!
+It’s summer, after all!